 However, one short-coming of the chained estimates is the non-addictivity of the components (industries) to the aggregate (economy) in non-base years.
 In general, observations on industry growth should refer to chained GDP by industry, while observations on the industry share of total GDP should refer to constant dollar GDP by industry.

-The annual indices on productivity are obtained from Statistics Canada and correspond with values from CANSIM Table 383-0012.
-Currently, productivity data by industry is available over a ten year period from 2000 to 2009, indexed to 2002 levels.
+The annual indices on productivity is obtained from Statistics Canada and correspond with values from CANSIM Table 383-0012.
+Currently, productivity data by industry is available over a five year period, indexed to 2007 levels.

 Labour productivity is measured as real Gross Domestic Product (GDP) for every hour worked in Canada's business sector.
 Labour productivity derived from real GDP is presented as an index in order to avoid methodological problems associated with level comparisons.

 At the Canadian economy level, the labour productivity index is presented in terms of all economic activities that have been realized within the country.
 That is, it covers both the business and non-business sectors.
-Caution should be used when comparing index values at the Canadian Economy level with all other levels, which are presented in terms of the business sector only.
+Caution should be used when comparing index values at the Canadian economy level with all other levels, which is presented in terms of the business sector only.

-Indices on labour productivity are unavailable for a number of NAICS sectors since certain activities are excluded.
+Labour productivity data is unavailable for a number of NAICS sectors since certain activities are excluded.
 Also, data for the Finance and Insurance (NAICS 52), Real Estate and Rental and Leasing (NAICS 53) and Management of Companies and Enterprises (NAICS 55) sectors are combined.

 The Annual Retail Trade Survey measures, on an annual basis, the operating and financial characteristics of Canadian retailers.
-It combines data from the Annual Retail Chain Survey, the Annual Retail Store Survey, and the Annual Retail Non-store Survey.
+It combines data from the Annual Retail Chain Survey and the Annual Retail Non-store Survey.

 The objective of the Annual Wholesale Trade Survey is to present timely information on the operating revenues, expenditures and inventory of wholesalers in Canada by trade group and at national and provincial or territorial levels for the previous calendar year.